Searching for details:

 The path to the development of a super-heavy launcher was built into the 2016-2025 Federal Space Program, and it was apparently endorsed with a government document signed by the Russian Prime Minister Dmitry Medvedev.
 By the end of 2016, there were some rumors inside the industry that the Russian president Vladimir Putin would officially endorse the costly project as early as January 2017.

-By that time, the architecture of the super-rocket favored by RKK Energia featured a five-booster first stage powered by RD-171MV engines.
-The boosters themselves would derive from the Feniks and Sunkar projects, which aim to build a medium-class rocket with a diameter of 4.1 meters.
+By that time, the architecture of the super-rocket favored by RKK Energia under designation Energia-5VRfeatured a five-booster first stage powered by RD-171MV engines.
+The boosters themselves would derive from the Feniks and Sunkar projects (a.k.a.
+Soyuz-5), which aimed to build a medium-class rocket with a diameter of 4.1 meters.
 The RD-171-based launcher could carry between 80 and 100 tons of payload and after additional upgrades, it could lift up to 150 tons.

 Next chapter: Angara-A5V rocket